 Fluid flows through the arthroscope to keep the view clear and control any bleeding.
 Images from the arthroscope are projected on the video screen showing your surgeon the inside of your elbow and any problems.
 Your surgeon will evaluate the joint before beginning any specific treatments.
-If indicated, the entire joint will be evaluated, which may require a total of five or six very small arthroscopy incisions. surgeon will insert other small instruments through separate incisions to repair it.
+If indicated, the entire joint will be evaluated, which may require a total of five or seven very small arthroscopy incisions.
+The surgeon will insert other small instruments through separate incisions to assist with the procedure.
 Specialized instruments are used for tasks like shaving, cutting, grasping, suture passing, and knot tying.
 In many cases, special devices are used to anchor stitches into bone.

 The arthroscopy incisions are usually stitched or covered with skin tapes at the end of the surgery.
 An absorbent dressing is applied to the elbow.
 Depending upon the procedure, your surgeon will place either an additional soft dressing that will allow movement or a plaster splint that will restrict movement and better protect the elbow.

 After surgery, you will stay in the recovery room for 1 to 2 hours before being discharged home.
+For some complex arthroscopic procedures, patients may be admitted to the hospital overnight.
 Nurses will monitor your responsiveness and provide pain medication, if needed.
 You will be provided discharge instructions that cover medications, need for ice and elevation, as well dressing care.
 You will need someone to drive you home and stay with you for at least the first night.

-Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take weeks for your elbow joint to completely recover.
+Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take from weeks to months for your elbow joint to completely recover.

-You can expect some pain and discomfort for at least a week after surgery.
-If you have had a more extensive surgery, however, it may take several weeks before your pain subsides.
+You can expect some pain and discomfort for several weeks after surgery.
+If you have had a more extensive surgery, however, it may take longer before your pain subsides.
 Your doctor will likely prescribe pain medicine to be taken regularly for the first few days after surgery.
 In addition, other medicines such as stool softeners or anti-inflammatory medicines may be prescribed.

 It is important to ice and elevate your elbow regularly for 48 hours after surgery.
 This will reduce the risk of severe swelling and help to relieve pain.
 When elevating your arm, whether you lie flat or recline, make sure your elbow is resting higher than your heart and your hand is positioned higher than your elbow.
 Depending on the type of surgery performed, your doctor may have specific instructions for longer periods of ice and elevation.